 The governmental activities columns are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
-The Board's net assets are reported in three parts: (1) invested in capital assets, net of related debt; (2) restricted net assets; and (3) unrestricted net assets.
+The Board's net positions are reported in three parts: (1) net investment in capital assets; (2) restricted net position; and (3) unrestricted net position.
 The Board first utilizes restricted resources to finance qualifying activities.